MdMasiurRahaman/Solid-Mechanics-Course-at-IIT-Bhubaneswar-/README.md

 4. Strain transformation: Principal strains (maximum and minimum normal strains) and strain rosettes (measuring strain in multiple directions).

 #### Definition:
 Strain analysis is the study of the deformation of solid objects under various types of loading.
+The strain tensor is a mathematical representation that describes the deformation of a material at a given point.
+The strain tensor has numerous applications in materials science and engineering, including the analysis of material deformation, understanding material failure and fracture, and predicting the behavior of materials under various loading conditions.
 "The strain tensor is a fundamental concept in understanding the deformation and failure of materials.
 By analyzing the strain tensor, engineers can gain insights into the underlying mechanisms that govern material behavior."
 #### Types of strain:
 1. Linear strain: Strain that occurs in one dimension.
 2. Volumetric strain: Strain that occurs in three dimensions.